 Section 220(1) provides that demand raised u/s 156 shall be paid within 30 days from the date of service of notice, however such period may also reduced to less than 30 days with the prior approval of Joint Commissioner if AO has any reason to believe that allowing full pertiod of 30 days would be detrimental to the interests of revenue.

 The assessee may also apply for extension of time before the due date for the payment of demand or he may also apply for payment of demand in installments.

 The assessee will be treated as assessee in default only after the end of such period as mentioned in notice u/s 156.
 If the installments have been allowed and installment is not paid within time fixed for payment of installment then the assessee will be treated as assessee-in-default after the end of such period fixed.

-What should be done for stay of disputed demand: If the assessee has filed an appeal against any order and consequent demand, he should write to the AO for stay of such demand and request him as not to treat him as assessee in default.
+If the assessee has filed an appeal against any order and consequent demand, he should write to the AO for stay of such demand and request him as not to treat him as assessee in default.
 The petition u/s 220(6) should be formulated keeping the following points in mind:

 -The petition should state the prima facie merits of the appeal.
 The test of merit of appeal lies mush upon the grounds of appeal, which should be strong enough.